 Conclusion

-If you want a simple starter stack that fits most bloggers, go with Detailed, RightBlogger, Keyword Surfer, Check My Links, and add Redirect Path if you change URLs often.
-That covers research, writing, on-page checks, and cleanup.
+If you want a simple starter stack that fits most bloggers, install Detailed, RightBlogger, and Check My Links today.
+Add Keyword Surfer when you’re picking your next topic and Redirect Path if you change URLs often.
+That covers research, writing, on-page checks, and cleanup without turning Chrome into a junk drawer.

 Pick 3 today, use them for one week, and notice what actually saves you time.
 Then keep the winners and delete the rest.
 Your best SEO system is the one you’ll repeat, and consistency is where the real traffic gains come from.